digitalheir/dutch-case-law-to-couchdb/README.md

 Although the documents provided are in XML, a lot of early documents are basically just prose.
 They consist merely of `<para>` and `<parablock>` elements, denoting paragraphs and paragraph blocks, respectively.

 But most courts have a way of formatting documents that is very consistent.
-For example, many verdicts start with a variation of the header
+For example, many verdicts start with a variation of:

     <Court name>
     <Court subdivision>